stitchn626/stitchn626.github.io/README.md

 # arduino
  An electronic component.
 ***

+•Arduino is an open-source platform used for building electronics projects.

-• Arduino is a developement board developed by Arduino.cc and is based on Atmega328 Microcontroller.
+• It is a developement board developed by Arduino.cc and is based on Atmega328 Microcontroller.

 •The software used for writing, compiling & uploading code to Arduino boards is called Arduino IDE (Integrated Development Environment), which is free to download from Arduino Official Site.